-Iโve got some good news for you.
+I’ve got some good news for you.
 You know those expensive rice flour scrubs you see in department stores and spas?
-They cost hardly anything to make, and theyโre so, so easy to whip up.
-Even if you have problem skin, all you need are a few simple ingredients to soothe inflammation and fight oil, and youโll be on your way to clearer skin in no time.
+They cost hardly anything to make, and they’re so, so easy to whip up.
+Even if you have problem skin, all you need are a few simple ingredients to soothe inflammation and fight oil, and you’ll be on your way to clearer skin in no time.

 Rice water has been used for centuries to brighten skin, but this DIY rice flour scrub takes things a step further.
 It uses super soft rice flour and soothing botanicals like chamomile flowers [source] and essential oils to scrub away dead skin cells and calm acne-prone skin.
-Plus, it’s one of the few homemade beauty products you can actually make ahead of time and use for months to come.

-Benefits of Rice Flour Scrub for Skin
+Benefits of Rice Flour for Skin

-You may have already heard about the benefits of rice water for skin, but Iโm personally convinced that rice flour is one of the best-kept beauty secrets around.
-It is important to know that the properties discussed here apply to pigmented rice, and thus rice flour made from brown rice and from the whole grain where the bran and husk have been retained [source].
+You may have already heard about the benefits of rice water for skin, but I’m personally convinced that rice flour is one of the best-kept beauty secrets around.

-Not only does rice flour contain a ton of antioxidants, vitamins, and minerals [source] that soothe skin from the outside in, but it may also naturally brighten and whiten skin discoloration (a must if you suffer from occasional breakouts and post-inflammatory hyperpigmentation), leaving it soft, smooth, and glowing.
-And as if that werenโt enough, it has anti-aging, anti-inflammatory, and oil-absorbing properties to boot.
+Lightens skin: Not only does rice flour contain a ton of antioxidants, vitamins, and minerals [source] that soothe skin from the outside in, but it may also naturally brighten and whiten skin discoloration (a must if you suffer from occasional breakouts and post-inflammatory hyperpigmentation), leaving it soft, smooth, and glowing.

-But what I love most about rice flour is that the grain is so fine that itโs almost like getting a microdermabrasion treatment at the spa.
+Gentle texture: But what I love most about rice flour is that the grain is so fine that it’s almost like getting a microdermabrasion treatment at the spa.
 If used once a week, it will help polish away dead skin cells and lessen the appearance of acne marks (as well as wrinkles, dark spots, and sun damage).
-And since it’s so fine, you don’t need to worry about it damaging the sensitive skin of your face and neck.
+And since it's so fine, you don't need to worry about it damaging the sensitive skin of your face and neck.

 Without a barrier of dead skin or a layer of old makeup, dirt, and sebum, your serums and moisturizers can penetrate more deeply and work their magic more easily.
 If you experience frequent acne breakouts, gentle exfoliation may help open up clogged pores.

-But the benefits of this scrub don’t stop there.
 In addition to rice flour, this scrub is infused with soothing ingredients like honey, tea tree oil, and yogurt, so it will leave your skin satiny-smooth and soft.

 Honey is wonderful for sensitive skin because of its healing and natural antimicrobial properties [source].